Coronavirus: New Zealand has 53 positive cases, including two with no link to overseas travel

 New Zealand now has 53 confirmed cases of Covid-19, including two cases which have no link to overseas travel.

-"At this point, we cannot rule out a risk of community transmission in these [two] cases," said Director-General of Health Ashley Bloomfield this morning.
+"At this point, we cannot rule out a risk of community transmission in these [two] cases," Director-General of Health Ashley Bloomfield said this morning.

 "We always knew that cases not linked to travel could happen and we are prepared for that," he said.

-A further 14 positive tests were confirmed in the last 24 hours, the biggest jump in cases in a single day so far.
+A further 14 positive tests were confirmed in the past 24 hours, the biggest jump in cases in a single day so far.

 In all, 1500 tests were processed in that period, Bloomfield said.